This is the place where you can personalize your profile!

 I will then send a confirmation e-mail with my address and the amount owed for the purchase of the requested prints.
-I've found checks to work out the best.
-Once I've received the check and it has cleared, I will mail the print(s).
+I accept check, PayPal, and GoogleWallet.
+Once I've received the payment, I will mail the print(s).

 is of the Popish Persuasion

 I'm just an aspiring artist from the lovely Mitten State.
 I'm a Roman Catholic who loves the Faith and everything pertaining to it (especially its philosophy, theology and history!).
 Like everyone else, I have an insatiable thirst for the Three Great Transcendentals: the Good, the True, and the Beautiful.
 I make art because I simply enjoy doing it.
 Historical and theological themes and subjects are what fascinate me the most, and I think that the human figure in particular is one of inexhaustible beauty.
 The Incarnation of Our Lord, after all, changes everything.
 For that reason, I also love to depict Our Lord and Our Lady, because they are the summit of human perfection (being the New Adam and new Eve and all that. ) and therefore are my favorite subjects to depict.